Anthony Anderson: Personal life

-He has been married to his wife Alvina since September 1999.
+Anderson was married to Alvina Stewart from September 1999 to September 2023.
 They have two children.
 Their son Nathan starred as Tahj in the Netflix sitcom Richie Rich and guest starred in Black-ish.
-His wife filed for divorce in September 2015, after having been separated since April 2014.
-However, the couple reconciled in January 2017 and she withdrew her petition.
-She filed for divorce for the second time on March 25, 2022.
+Stewart initially filed for divorce in September 2015 citing irreconcilable differences, after having been separated since April 2014.
+They reconciled in January 2017 and she withdrew her petition.
+On March 25, 2022, she filed for divorce again, and it was granted by a judge the following year in September.

-Anderson has Type 2 diabetes and has been active in diabetes awareness.
+Anderson has type 2 diabetes and has been active in diabetes awareness.

 Playing for the Alzheimer's Association, in 2011, Anderson won $250,000 on Who Wants to Be a Millionaire.

 Anderson is an honorary member of Omega Psi Phi fraternity; he was inducted on July 30, 2020.
+In 2019, a star was named after Anderson in the International Star Registry.

 Rape and sexual assault allegations

 Anderson was accused of raping a 25-year-old extra in a trailer on the film set of Hustle & Flow on July 27, 2004.
-The alleged victim accused Anderson and assistant director Wayne Witherspoon of forcibly removing her clothing, photographing her naked body, and digitally penetrating her.
+The alleged victim accused Anderson and assistant director Wayne Witherspoon of forcibly removing her clothing, photographing her naked body, and sexually assaulting her.
 A witness claimed to have heard the alleged victim's screams and to have seen her run naked from the trailer, and she was treated at St. Francis Hospital.
 The charges were dropped on October 6, 2004, because the judge ruled that there was no probable cause to try the case.

 Anderson was sued for sexual assault in September 2004 by another woman who claimed that Anderson made sexually suggestive remarks and then assaulted her in his dressing room on the set of All About the Andersons.

 On July 20, 2018, it was revealed that he was being investigated by the Los Angeles Police Department for another sexual assault allegation.
-Due to lack of evidence on September 4, the Los Angeles District Attorney's Office decided not to press charges against Anderson.
+On September 4, the Los Angeles District Attorney's Office declined to press charges, citing lack of evidence after the alleged victim declined to be interviewed by the investigating officer.

+2003 Lindsay Lohan interview

+In 2003, a then 33-year-old Anderson interviewed the then 17-year-old Lindsay Lohan who was promoting Freaky Friday.
+Anderson was filling in for Sharon Osbourne on The Sharon Osbourne Show on Dec.
+16, 2003.
+In the interview Anderson asks Lohan about her dating habits, personal life and living with Raven-Symone.
+Anderson told Lohan, "Both of you are beautiful women" and that "Some men like [women] young.
+We ain't gonna mention no names, but I'm one of them."

+In 2025, the interview resurfaced and went viral with many condemning Anderson's comments and noticing Lohan being visibly uncomfortable.
+In response Anderson's publicist released a statement saying, "This interview was clearly intended as comedy.
+He regrets if the humor was in poor taste and maintains the utmost respect for Lindsay".